kitextech/kitextech.github.io/index.md

 Furthermore, since the bending moment on the foundation of a kite mill is small to non-existent it is much easier to install kite based systems in offshore conditions.

-While kites hae been used to harness the power of the wind for utilitarian purposes since ancient times (lifting men, pulling cargo etc) wind power stations using kites are only appearing now.
+While kites have been used to harness the power of the wind for utilitarian purposes since ancient times (lifting men, pulling cargo etc) wind power stations using kites are only appearing now.
 This is due in large part to the fact that they, especially the most efficient variants, require relatively sophisticated computer control systems.
 The dramatic fall in the cost of computing power makes kite energy a much more viable approach than just a decade ago.
 Combined with recent strides in materials technology makes this a very exciting and rewarding time to develop kite energy.

 ## What is the purpose of KiteX
 We will be promoting and developing kite technology in order to create a future where renewable energy is the most cost effective option.
-Cheaper energy will help societies reduce the average amount of "hard" work required to sustain a given living standard, freeing up time for more valuablepursuits.
+Cheaper energy will help societies reduce the average amount of "hard" work required to sustain a given living standard, freeing up time for more valuable pursuits.
 We find the reflections in these answers quite interesting: [Quora - if energy was free](https://www.quora.com/If-energy-was-free-and-renewable-how-would-the-economy-be-fundamentally-different-from-what-it-is-now)

-In order to promote this future the company KiteX will be focusing on research and development of kite-systems and we will be diseminating our findings to the largest extent possible, while ensuring that viability of our own business.
+In order to promote this future the company KiteX will be focusing on research and development of kite-systems and we will be disseminating our findings to the largest extent possible, while ensuring that viability of our own business.

 ## Who are We?